 A survey of landmarks of world literature from the eighteenth century to the twentieth century, emphasizing literature not from British or American authors.
-(Prerequisite: College level reading score on appropriate placement exam or completion of LOC 50 or completion of the COMM 90 sequence)
+(Prerequisite: College level reading score on appropriate placement exam or completion of the COMM 90 sequence)

-ENGL 230 Survey of American Literature I (3-0)
+Survey of American Literature I (3-0)

-Selected readings in American literature from its native roots through the end of the Civial War, with emphasis on the oral traditions of native peoples, the poetry and esays of the Puritans and early settlers.
+Selected readings in American literature from its native roots through the end of the Civil War, with emphasis on the oral traditions of native peoples, the poetry and essays of the Puritans and early settlers.
 Rationalism and Enlightenment treatises supporting the founding of the United States and establishment of its government, and the major writings of Emily Dickinson, Ralph Waldo Emerson, Henry David Thoreau, and Walt Whitman from the American Romantic tradition.
 The course will include multiple genres, including essays, poetry, short stories, and novels and will fulfill three hours of the nine required humanities for an Associate of Arts degree.
-(Prerequisite: College level reading score on appropriate placement exam or completion of LOC 50 or completion of the COMM 90 sequence)
+(Prerequisite: College level reading score on appropriate placement exam or completion of the COMM 90 sequence)

-ENGL 235 Survey of American Literature II (3-0)
+Survey of American Literature II (3-0)

 Selected readings in American literature from 1865 to the present.
-Periods of American Literature including Realism, Naturalism, Modernism, and Postmodernishm will form the structure of the course and will include work by Mark Twain, Kate Chopin, John Steinbeck, Ernest Hemingway, and Arthur Miller among others. from the American Romantic tradition.
+Periods of American Literature including Realism, Naturalism, Modernism, and Postmodernism will form the structure of the course and will include work by Mark Twain, Kate Chopin, John Steinbeck, Ernest Hemingway, and Arthur Miller among others. from the American Romantic tradition.
 The course will include multiple genres, including essays, poetry, short stories, and novels and will fulfill three hours of the nine required humanities for an Associate of Arts degree.
-(Prerequisite: College level reading score on appropriate placement exam or completion of LOC 50 or completion of the COMM 90 sequence)
+(Prerequisite: College level reading score on appropriate placement exam or completion of the COMM 90 sequence)

-ENGL 240 British Literature I (3-0)
+British Literature I (3-0)

 This course will survey the major British authors and works from the Old English period to the eighteenth century, connecting the literature with the historical and cultural influences of the different periods.
 Readings will include authors such as Chaucer, Marlowe, Shakespeare, Donne, Milton, Swift, Pope, and other major British writers of the Middle Ages to 1790.
-(Prerequisite: College level reading score on appropriate placement exam or completion of LOC 50 or completion of the COMM 90 sequence)
+(Prerequisite: College level reading score on appropriate placement exam or completion of the COMM 90 sequence)

-ENGL 245 British Literature II (3-0)
+British Literature II (3-0)

 This course will survey the major British authors and works from the Romantic Movement to the present day, connecting the literature with the historical and cultural influences of the different periods.
 Readings will include Wordsworth, Keats, Wollstonecraft, Tennyson, Browning, Woolf, Lessing and other influential British writers spanning from the Romantic Movement to the present.
 This course will include multiple genres, including essays, poetry, short stories, plays, and novels.
-(Prerequisite: College level reading score on appropriate placement exam or completion of LOC 50 or completion of the COMM 90 sequence)
+(Prerequisite: College level reading score on appropriate placement exam or completion of the COMM 90 sequence)